cgandini/Physochlaina_orientalis/README.md

 ## 3- subset_reads_bowtie.sh: get a subset of reads for any fasta or multifasta file

 This script allows you to get a subset of reads for any fasta or multifasta file.
-This is useful to reduce memory consumption of other programs (as for example Consed) and therefore allows you to work easily in a conventional PC.
+This is useful to reduce the memory consumption of other programs (as for example Consed) and therefore allows you to work easily in a conventional PC.

   **PRE-REQUISITES (used versions are within parenthesis):**